gao-g/metaphor-in-context/README.md

 ## Reproduction

-1. classificaiton task (classification model): Check the main_XXX.py in the folder "classification".
+1. classification task (classification model): Check the main_XXX.py in the folder "classification".

 2. sequence labeling task (sequence labeling model): Check the main_XXX.py in the folder "sequence".